Aphelion: How to Clear Chapters 7 & 8 – Storm and Nexus

 How to handle Nemesis in The Storm

-Nemesis is the panic point in Chapter 7, but the encounter is more stealth and space control than chase sequence.
-The documented route indicates Ariane can use distraction and stealth rather than direct confrontation.
-That means your goal is not to outrun Nemesis in a straight line.
-Your goal is to create one safe lane of movement, break line of sight, and keep going.
+Nemesis is the panic point of Chapter 7, but this is stealth and space control, not a chase.
+Ariane handles Nemesis with distraction and broken line of sight rather than direct confrontation.
+Your goal is not to outrun it in a straight line; it is to open one safe lane, break line of sight, and keep moving.

-If the game gives you a distraction opportunity, use it to pull Nemesis away from the route you need, then move immediately while the path is clear.
-Do not wait too long to see whether the distraction fully “worked.”
-Likewise, do not sprint into a wide-open area right after using one.
-The best movement is controlled and purposeful: create space, cross the choke point, get back into cover.
+When the game gives you a distraction, use it to pull Nemesis off the route you need, then move immediately while the path is clear.
+Do not linger to confirm the distraction fully worked, and do not sprint into open ground right after using one.
+Create space, cross the choke point, get back into cover.

 🎮